Community Engagement & AI Summit:

 Journey to Create their Own Service Excellence Qualities

-On your right is the chart that outlines the six qualities of Service Excellence that were co-created by all the stakeholders.
+On your left is the chart that outlines the six qualities of Service Excellence that were co-created by all the stakeholders.
 The school board created on-line training on these qualities and 100% of staff completed the sessions within six months of the program being launched.

 The wonder of working with clients who truly want to learn and embed their learning into their work and lives.
 After working for almost a year with Upper Canada District School Board to develop their Six Qualities of Service Excellence, staff wanted to learn more about Appreciative Inquiry.
 Over the next two years, more than 300 leaders and staff attended a 2-day workshops.